flelain/devops-challenge/simple-web-server.md

 3. Cloud Run service can be destroyed with the `destroy` job, relying on the `terraform state` stored in a GCP bucket.

 ## Discussion topics
+### Metrics
+I'd probably set up a latency per user request monitoring as the first metric: it's an End-to-End metric, giving a trustworhty view of the service we offer, from a customer perspective.
+From an SRE point of view, we may want to define this metric as one of our major SLI (Service Level Indicators) and define an SLO (Service Level Objective) upon.
+I'd also add some more technical metrics on the infra, like CPU and Memory % Usage and define an associated alerting.

+### Scaling
+The solution I chose comes with a managed sacling (Cloud Run).
+Now, if I were to manage the scaling on my own, I'd rather develop a micro-services based webapp, run in a Kubernetes cluster, and rely on K8s autoscaling features to scale up/down depending on the traffic.
+> Note: in a VM context, I'd rely on the scalability features offered by the Virtual Infra manager (GCP, AWS, Azure, Openstack, ...), thresholds being based on CPU/Mem usage for instance.

+### App and Infra security
+A couple of ideas to secure the application and infra:
+- leverage https rather than http
+- use an API gateway on the way to the hosted app (micro-services based)
+- make sure to restrict network access to the infra to the bare minimum (firewall/security group rules)
+- if on public cloud, make use of the security product they offer (ex.: Cloud Armor on GCP)
+- reach out to Datadome sales :)

+### Release pipeline security
+Follow the best practices regarding software product development, when dealing with source code versioning and handling CI/CD pipelines:
+- distinct branches for dev/staging/prod
+- strict access control to actions against those different branches
+- testing steps before merging to staging and prod branches
+- extra guardrails to deploy to prod (manual merge/pull request for instance)